openpolitics/manifesto/democracy.md

 Reduce the age of voting at Local Elections and to the Welsh Assemby (ie to non-legislative bodies) to those aged 15 to encourage youth participation in democracy prior to enjoying full voting right at 16.

+## Candidate Selection

+Parties will be encouraged, through the provision of sufficient resources such as mailshots and local marketing, to use a system of open primary for the selection of their candidates.
+Open primaries allow all electors within a given constituency, regardless of party membership or affiliation, to vote on the selection of a candidate to represent that party at a forthcoming election.
+When held, open primaries have been proven to select candidates that appeal to a broad cross-section of the electorate and are often successful at subsequent elections.
+More importantly, MPs that have been selected by this method, tend to be more independent and favour constituency interests over the Party Whips.

 ## Party Funding

 Limit all donations and loans to political parties, campaign, lobbying and interest groups to a maximum of £5,000 from individuals and groups.